Betty Driver: Career

 At the age of eight, Driver began performing professionally, forced by her mother to appear with Terence Byron Repertory Theatre Company.
 She was singing for the BBC by the age of 10, and began touring across the UK in her first revue at the age of 12.
 While performing in London at the age of 14, Driver was spotted by the agent Bert Aza, who was in partnership with his brother Archie Pitt, Gracie Fields' husband.
 Despite her young age, he booked her for the lead in a revival of Mr Tower of London (alongside comedian Norman Evans) which ran for about two years.
 The same show had brought Gracie Fields to prominence 19 years earlier.
-She was also approached by George Formby after he and his wife Beryl saw her perform in Manchester.
-The Formbys wanted Driver to appear in their new film Boots!
+Driver was also approached by George Formby after he and his wife Beryl saw her perform in Manchester.
+The Formbys wanted Driver to appear in their new film, Boots!
 Boots!
 (1934); however, according to Driver, Beryl Formby saw her rehearsing and decided that she did not want to be outperformed by Driver, and sent her away.
 The producers felt so bad about the way Driver had been treated that they refused to take her name off the film credits, even though it was long thought she did not appear in the theatrical release.
 It is now known that she did perform in the film, and her scene was included in the original release.
 In 1938, an edited version of the film was released which did not include her scene.
 A restored version of the film (including Driver's scene) has been released on DVD, which finally confirms her involvement in the film.

 At 16, she was in a West End show called Home and Beauty.
 Film director Basil Dean, after seeing her in Jimmy Hunter's Brighton Follies, cast her in the film Penny Paradise (1938), filmed at ATP studios in Ealing.
 After a few months of variety and radio work, she returned to the studio to make her second film, Let's Be Famous.
 They had just completed the film when the Second World War broke out and the studios were closed.
 Nineteen at the time, Driver resumed touring the country in variety shows.
 It was at this time that her act and image altered.
 Against her mother's wishes, Driver and her sister modernised her performance and Driver became a ballad singer.
 Shortly after, during a six-month run in a revue called Twice in a Blue Moon, Driver and her sister parted company with their mother following a cardiac asthma attack which restricted her mobility.